Thrivability Solutions Network

-The idea is to assemble existing technologies and multi-use plants in new ways so that they can endlessly regenerate every single basic necessity required for humans to thrive, in eco-friendly ways; anywhere, anytime and in the smallest space possible.
-A high efficiency, four-season greenhouse can be upgraded with most of these existing technologies.
-The goal is to achieve self-sufficiency of all necessities for one person within 1000 square feet, or smaller.
-These modules are then attached to an energy plus/passive house equipped with composting toilets.
+Combine an energy efficient house with a passive solar greenhouse and BioIntensive growing methods to form a symbiotic, closed ecosystem.
+The idea is to assemble existing technologies and multi-use plants in new and modular (scalable and portable) ways so that they can endlessly regenerate every single basic necessity required for humans to thrive, in eco-friendly ways; anywhere, anytime and in the smallest space possible.

 Global overpopulation and its consequences; like climate change, famine, homelessness, disease, death, crime, terrorism, war, etc. pose increasingly difficult challenges for us and future generations.
 Most complex problems are best understood after they have been broken down into their basic components; so that their interactions can be analysed, in relation to the problem and similar phenomena.
-Had Earth’s human population levelled-out at 100 people in a large region of abundance, then most of these problems would not exist, at least not at their current levels.
+Had Earth’s human population levelled-out at a million people in a large region of abundance, then most of these problems would not exist, at least not at their current levels.
 What do humans need to survive?
-We need food, shelter, clothing, etc. A Closed Ecosystem (CE), like a domed city or a space colony, simulates the Earth's ecosystem, but on a much smaller and more controlled scale.
+We need food, shelter, clothing, etc. A Closed Ecosystem (CE), like a domed city or a space colony, simulates the Earth's closed ecosystem, but on a much smaller and more controlled scale.
 Can we design a CE with integrated renewable necessities?
 Yes, but building a domed city to experiment with and master is ridiculously expensive and risky.
 Does a single, smaller device exist that produces all of these things?
 No. What collection of devices and techniques can provide all necessities within the smallest footprint possible for a family of four?
 Can this collection be combined into a single, all-in-one device?
 Can this single device be versatile and mobile?
 The SPACE House is that device.

 Statement of Problem